-Every week, I visit about 325 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
-The ani-blogging community constantly produces a lot of these posts.
-I hope this list helps you find some of them!
+Every week, I visit over 285 anime sites looking for posts that celebrate amazing moments in anime or otherwise blow me away with their wit and charm.
+These five posts are my favorites for the week!
+I hope you enjoy reading them as much as I did!

 You can see a list of the sites I check here: Massive List of Sites!

 It’s been one of those weeks here at Crow’s World of Anime.
 I find myself contemplating the motivations I had for running a site the celebrates anime.
 The more I think about it, the I think it’s really very simple: I enjoy sharing the anime I love with you.
 The deeper meaning has to do with the question, “How much time to any of us have left on this planet?”
 We don’t know, do we?
 All the more reason to share what we love among ourselves.

 That was the mindset I was in when I came across VIVIAN SCHEIBELEIN’s post on the site Animated Observations.
 It’s not that the review made me want to add Jujutsu Kaisen Season 2 to my Backlog of Doom.
 It’s already there!
 Instead, the review made me realize that there is joy in sharing the experience of watching an anime that affects us!
 See if you get caught up in the post’s enthusiasm!

 Episode 14 of Dr. Stone: New World Part 2 had a lot going for it — some of it very, very subtle.
 I wondered if I’d find a review this week that brought those things to light.
 Lo and behold, I found one!
 ERIC HIMMELHEBER, on the site Anime Corner, did a great job of breaking the episode dow.
 That includes one of my favorite scenes with Senkuu!
 See if ERIC HIMMELHEBER talked about the things you enjoyed in the episode!